 Are your users tired of having to login to the corporate network via VPN?
 Do you wish you could manage at-home devices remotely?
 In our latest release of PCoIP Management Console, we’ve added the ability to manage both office-based and at-home PCoIP Zero Clients.

-During this 30-minute webinar you’ll learn the best ways how to set up PCoIP Zero Clients so your employees or external consultants can be productive from wherever they happen to be, without encountering firewall issues accessing their desktop.
+During this 30-minute webinar you’ll learn the best ways how to set up PCoIP Zero Clients so your employees or external consultants can be productive from wherever they happen to be.

 The demonstration will cover how to: